 Best time to visit Angel Falls

-The rainy season from June through early December is the best time to see Angel Falls in its full might.
+The rainy season from June to early December is the best time to see Angel Falls in its full might.
 July and August tend to be the most popular months to visit Angel Falls as these months receive lots of precipitation.
-Keep in mind, however, that the rainy season brings also clouds that obscure the view.
-During the dry season from December through March, there is less volume in the waterfall, however, it never goes completely dry.
-The transitional period in April and May brings more rains to the area, so you might consider this time of the year.
+Keep in mind, however, that the rainy season also brings clouds that obscure the view.
+During the dry season, from December to March, there is less volume in the waterfall, however, it never gets completely dry.
+The transitional period in April and May brings more rains to the area, so perhaps you should consider visiting at this time of the year.
 The wet season in Canaima National Park has its perks.
 Canaima Lagoon and camp that serves as a starting point to explore the waterfall is best accessed by boat.
-The boats run on the river mostly during the wet season, as in the dry season it can become too shallow.
+The boats run on the river mostly during the wet season, since it can become too shallow during the dry season .

 How to get to Angel Falls

 The nearest town to Angel Falls is Canaima.
 You can get there by a small plane from the airports in Maiquetia, Puerto Ordaz, or Ciudad Bolívar.
-When you fly to Canaima, you can enjoy your first encounter with Angel Falls, which looks simply stunning from the air.
-You can book a tour to Angel Falls in Canaima, however, it's usually cheaper to get it together with the flight.
+When you fly to Canaima, you can enjoy your first encounter with Angel Falls, which simply looks stunning from above.
+You can book a tour to Angel Falls in Canaima, however, it's usually cheaper to get a package deal that includes the flight and lodging.
 A one-day boat trip on Rio Carrao will get you to the base camp, from where you can start your hike to Angel Falls.
 The 1.5-hour hike to the outlook platform is quite steep, but the view is definitely worth it.
 Since your trip will likely take place on the river during the wet season, make sure to pack water-repellent clothes, a mosquito spray, waterproof photo gear, and comfortable waterproof shoes.
 You will get to spend a lot of time in the jungle, so prepare accordingly.

 Things to do at Angel Falls